Joe Dever's Lone Wolf: Development

-A week before the Gamescon gaming convention in 2011, a teaser website was posted with the words "Be Kai", which soon after was revealed by game developer Forge Reply to be an upcoming Lone Wolf video game.
+A week before the Gamescom gaming convention in 2011, a teaser website was posted with the words "Be Kai", which soon after was revealed by game developer Forge Reply to be an upcoming Lone Wolf video game.
 Creator Joe Dever described the game as the one that finally "got it right".
 Dever described the game as presenting the protagonist Lone Wolf with a Batmanesque darkness while still being a "paragon of virtue".
 The game was developed to be more action-oriented than the books to help translate the story from book to game.

 Audio production studio 93 Steps was used to create the soundscape of the game, including music, sound effects and voices.
 The studio was curious to test how many fans Lone Wolf still had since the books went out of print in several western countries, and used Facebook to let people play through the original Lone Wolf book Flight from the Dark, and vote every time there was a choice of direction in the story.